 Cameroon Minister of Finance, Mr. Louis Paul Motaze, today has instructed the immediate closure of Sairui Mall and some other Ponzi schemes

-Cameroon Minister of Finance, Mr. Louis Paul Motaze, today October 29, 2020, has instructed the immediate closure of Sairui Mall and some other Ponzi schemes who have indulged in illegal fundraising without legal approval from the state.
+Cameroon Minister of Finance, Mr Louis Paul Motaze, today, October 29, 2020, has instructed the immediate closure of Sairui Mall and some other Ponzi schemes that have indulged in illegal fundraising without legal approval from the state.

 What is Sairui ChyMall

-This company, in particular, is known to operate in the United Kingdom (UK), Ghana, Nigeria, South Africa, United Arab Emirates, Gabon, etc.
+In particular, this company is known to operate in the United Kingdom (UK), Ghana, Nigeria, South Africa, United Arab Emirates, Gabon, etc.

 Cameroon Bans Sairui Chymall and Other Ponzi Schemes